 Debt management plans and your creditors

-However, while further action is possible, it’s not guaranteed to happen.
+While further action is possible, it is not guaranteed to happen.

 • Reject your DMP offer